Recovery runs are an awesome – and often-overlooked – tool in any runner’s arsenal of possible training modalities.

 Check out the reference table below if you’re not familiar with RPE.

-If you train to Heart Rate Zones, then aim to stay within Zone 2 – keep your heart rate comfortably below 70% of your HR Max.
+If you train in heart rate zones, aim to stay within zone 2 – keep your heart rate comfortably below 70% of your maximum heart rate.

-And for those runners looking for a recommended pace in min/mile or min/kilometer, I’d implore you to ignore your pace and listen to your body!
+And for runners looking for a recommended pace in minutes per mile or minutes per kilometer, I insist you ignore your pace and listen to your body!

-Rate of Perceived Exertion tells you much more than your speed can.
+The rate of perceived exertion tells you much more than your speed can.

-When thinking about duration – or distance – for your recovery run, err on the side of shorter rather than longer.
+When considering duration—or distance—for your recovery run, err on the side of shorter rather than longer.

 Basically, don’t overthink recovery run performance.
 The idea is to get your blood flowing and change your mental state, not hit any performance benchmarks.

-Choose a fun and picturesque route round your neighborhood, or plug into your favorite artist or podcast.
+Choose a fun and picturesque route around your neighborhood, or plug into your favorite artist or podcast.

-Any distance that starts to feel like a chore for you will negate a lot of the mental benefits of your recovery run
+Any distance that starts to feel like a chore for you will negate a lot of the mental benefits of your recovery run.
+These easy days should be enjoyable.

-Downtime is an essential part of any good runner’s training plan.
+Downtime and active recovery is an essential part of any good runner’s training plan.

-Being able to switch off the Type-A, performance-driven voice in our head actually helps us recover – your brain realises theres no threat present, and signals to your muscles to enhance the recovery process.
+Being able to switch off the Type-A, performance-driven voice in our head actually helps us recover.
+Your brain realizes there’s no threat present and sends signals to your muscles to enhance the recovery process.

 Recovery runs can play an important part in this process, if performed well.

-When you go for a recovery run, focus on being relaxed, not pushing hard, and enjoying what you’re doing.
+When you go for a recovery run, focus on being relaxed, run at a slower pace than your training runs, and enjoy what you’re doing.

-If you can get to this state, you’ll increase the dopamine production in your head – which in turn signals to your muscles and body to relax and recover.
+If you can achieve this state, you’ll increase the dopamine production in your head, which in turn signals to your muscles and body to relax and recover.

-The ability to relax during downtime is often overlooked, but is actually a key tool used by elite athletes that we have to use to.
+The ability to relax during downtime is often overlooked, but it is actually a key tool used by elite athletes that we must use.